 Dangers of Tobacco Use And Smoking Side Effects

-Nicotine addiction, lung cancer, secondhand smoke, third hand smoke—the negative effects from tobacco are not limited to the smoker.
+Nicotine addiction, lung cancer, secondhand smoke, third-hand smoke—the negative effects of tobacco are not limited to the smoker.
 Secondhand smoke is more toxic than the smoke inhaled through the filter.
-The left over chemicals, defined as third hand smoke, have a tendency to ‘stick’ to things like hair, clothing, furniture and floors.
+The leftover chemicals, defined as third-hand smoke, have a tendency to ‘stick’ to things like hair, clothing, furniture, and floors.
 Use the guides below to learn more about tobacco dangers.

 Asbestos, Smoking and Lung Cancer

-Together, smoking and asbestos exposure greatly increase the risk of developing lung cancer more than either substance alone.
-As a smoker, if you have been exposed to asbestos and developed a respiratory disease, you should consider a qualified asbestos attorney to discuss your legal options.
+Together, smoking and asbestos exposure greatly increases the risk of developing lung cancer more than either substance alone.
+As a smoker, if you have been exposed to asbestos and developed respiratory disease, you should consider a qualified asbestos attorney to discuss your legal options.

 Health Benefits of Smoking Cessation

 There are a variety of smoking cessation therapies available for consumers to help break the cycle of nicotine addiction.
-Unfortunately, some therapies can have serious side effects with some patients.
+Unfortunately, some therapies can have serious side effects on some patients.